 The Karijini Experience began in 2013 with the inaugural Karijini Dinner Experience created by a small team that wanted to activate the Karijini National Park.

-The Karijini Experience was established in 2013 with the inaugural Karijini Dinner Experience hosted by the Pilbara Inland Chamber of Commerce (PICCI).
-In the following three years it grew from a culinary event under the stars attended by 75 people to a thriving, annually recurring multi-arts event with a focus on celebrating local Indigenous culture.
+In the subsequent years it has grown from a culinary event under the stars attended by 75 people to a thriving annual multi arts and cultural event with a focus on celebrating local Aboriginal culture.

 Vision & Purpose